DKMAnet: Follow-up on adverse reaction reports - questions and answers

 You must apply for renewal at least three months before the authorisation expires.
 The expiry date is indicated on the authorisation and can also be seen on DKMAnet.

 What happens when I have applied for a retail authorisation?

-When you submit an application for authorisation to sell medicines by retail, a new case is started in the Danish Health and Medicines Authority.
+When you submit an application for authorisation to sell medicines by retail, a new case is started in the Danish Health Authority.

 We will then plan an inspection at the retailer.
 We cannot issue a retail authorisation for medicines until we have made an inspection.
 The authorisation can only be issued if the company meets the applicable rules.

 Why must I state information on a contact person in the application?

 The contact person is used for contacting the applicant if we have any questions for the company.